 In addition, promote diverse attitudes and challenge stereotypes by sharing stories that reflect and value the diversity of children’s experiences and provide resources and activities that challenge gender, cultural and racial stereotyping.

-Learn more about how Early Years Staff Room supports British values by browsing our early year's resources.
+Learn more about how the Early Years Staffroom supports Fundamental British Values by browsing our early year's resources.